 Adding A Little Emphasis

-To underscore the intensity of what he’d just told me—and to dramatically drive the point home—he then picked up The Bible and a transcribed sermon book.
+To underscore the intensity of what he’d just told me—and to dramatically drive the point home—he then picked up the Bible and a transcribed sermon book.

 Right On The Money

-Well, he was right … I did wake up … I did figure it out.
-When you find you’re always dancing backwards, and the tune never changes, you might want to take a second look at who you’ve been dancing with.
+My recommendation is that when you find you’re always dancing backwards—and the tune never changes— you might want to take a second look at who you’ve may have been dancing with.

 Take heart though.
-Sometimes—when you’re stupid like I was—it takes dancing with the Devil for a while to finally wise up.
+Sometimes, when you’re stupid like I was, it takes dancing with the Devil for a while to finally wise up.

-The bottom line here is that no how many times your misguided emotions try to influence you into doing the ‘pick me’ dance, don’t!
+The bottom line here is that no matter how many times your misguided emotions try to influence you into doing the ‘pick me’ dance, don’t!

-Hide and watch.
-This might get interesting.
+I say “Hide and watch.
+This might get interesting”.

 Scroll down to comment.